 to the artillery, that we might be in the same regiment, and pursue our career side by side.
-Napoleon immediately acceded to my proposal, abandoned from that moment all his naval projects, and replied that his mind was made up to dedicate himself, with me, to the artillery with what success the world has since learned.
+Napoleon immediately acceded to my proposal, abandoned from that moment all his naval projects, and replied that his mind was made up to dedicate himself, with me, to the artillery-with what success the world has since learned.
 Thus it was to this visit of the Prince of Condé that Napoleon owed his resolution of entering on a career which paved the way to all his honors."

 In 1784, Joseph, then sixteen years of age, returned to Corsica.
 During his absence he had entirely forgotten the Italian, his native language, and could neither speak it nor understand it.
-After a few months at home, during which time he very diligently prosecuted his studies, his father, whose health was declining, found it necessary to visit Paris to seek medical advice.
-He took his son Joseph with him.
+After a few months at home, during which time he very diligently prosecuted his studies, his father, whose health was declining, found it necessary to visit Paris to seek medi-He took his son Joseph with him. cal advice.
 Arriving at Montpellier, after a tempestuous voyage, he became so ill as to be unable to proceed any farther.
 After a painful sickness of three months, he died of a cancer in the stomach, on the 24th of February, 1785.
-The dying father, who had perceived indications of the exalted powers and the lofty character of his son and the second s and the second se Letitia.
-Her (haracter.
+The dying father, who had perceived indications of the exalted powers and the lofty character of his son

+Letitia.